unitycatalog/unitycatalog/README.md

 - Ensure the `JAVA_HOME` environment variable your terminal is configured to point to JDK17+.
 - Compile the project using `build/sbt package`

+> If you prefer to run this using the Unity Catalog Dockerized Environment, please refer to the Docker [README.md](./docker/readme.md)

 ### Run the UC Server
 In a terminal, in the cloned repository root directory, start the UC server.